justusnour/MIST4610Project2/README.md

 Its moderate size (822 rows × 44 columns) makes it ideal for Tableau analysis and visual exploration, while still being detailed enough to produce meaningful and socially relevant insights.

+## Our Questions

+Descriptive Question:
+- How have the total number of hate crime incidents in New York State changed each year since 2010, and which counties have reported the highest or lowest totals?

+The objective of this descriptive question is to summarize the patterns and trends in hate crimes across New York.
+This allows viewers to identify which incidents have increased or decreased in numbers over the years and which demographics experience higher levels of hate crime activity.
+We create a visualization of the total hate crimes by year and county, providing an analysis of how the hate crimes are distributed across the different demographics and years.
+Through a high-level overview of the crimes, we can dissect the hate crime distributions more in depth, potentially identifying reasons for drastic hate crime changes within neighborhoods.

+Explanatory Question:
+- What types of bias—such as race, religion, sexual orientation, or gender identity—account for the largest share of hate crime incidents, and how have these patterns shifted over time?

+The explanatory question analyzes the causes and motivations behind neighborhood hate crimes.
+The objective of this question is to reveal why certain harmful biases exist and how societal influences(e.g. Social justice movements, protests, legislation changes, etc.) can alter these totals.
+By exploring the biases, it can help analysts to explain why there are fluctuations in hate crime levels and identify the different groups that may have been increasingly targeted over time.